trekhleb/machine-learning-experiments/assets/story.en.md

 ## Future plans

-As I've mentioned above the main purpose of [the repository](https://github.com/trekhleb/machine-learning-experiments) is to be more like a playground for **learning** rather than for production-ready models.
-Therefore, the main plan is to continue learning and experimenting with deep-learning challenges and approaches.
+As I've mentioned above the main purpose of [the repository](https://github.com/trekhleb/machine-learning-experiments) is to be more like a playground for learning rather than for production-ready models.
+Therefore, the main plan is to **continue learning and experimenting** with deep-learning challenges and approaches.
 The next interesting challenges to play with might be:

 - Emotions detection
 - Style transfer
 - Language translation
 - Generating images (i.e. handwritten numbers)
 - etc.

+Another interesting opportunity would be to **tune existing models to make them more performant**.
+I believe it might give a better understanding of how to overcome overfitting and underfitting and what to do with the model if it just stuck on `60%` accuracy level for both training and validation sets and doesn't want to improve anymore 🤔.

+Anyways, I hope you might find some useful insights for models training from [the repository](https://github.com/trekhleb/machine-learning-experiments) or at least to have some fun playing around with the demos!

+Happy coding!